Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Recap of tensor RG and of

 The RG maps $\mathcal{R}$ and $R$ above are called non-rotating because they preserve the orientation of the lattice.
 The associated rotating RG map $\mathcal{R}^\circ$ is defined \cite{Ebel:2024nof} by composing $\mathcal{R}$ with a $\pi/2$ rotation $\Gamma_{\pi/2}$: \beq \mathcal{R}^\circ = \Gamma_{\pi/2} \mathcal{R}\,, \eeq or graphically: \beq \myinclude[scale=0.7]{fig-RGwithrot.pdf}\, \eeq (and analogously $R^\circ$).
 So, the rotating map $\mathcal{R}^\circ$ maps a tensor network of size $N\times M$ to one which has size $M/b\times N/b$, \cref{fig:nonrot-vs-rot}, and Eq.~\eqref{eq:nonrotZ} is modified accordingly: \beq Z(A,N\times M)=Z(\mathcal{R}^\circ(A),M/b\times N/b)\,. \eeq

 The above discussion was for an exact tensor RG map.
 In practical calculations, tensors $A$ and $A'$ related by an RG map are represented as numerical tensors of the same finite bond dimension $\chi$, depending on the available computer resources.
 It is then usually impossible to satisfy Eq.~\eqref{eq:nonrotZ} exactly, but only approximately.
-Different tensor RG algorithms \cite{Levin:2006jai,SRG,TEFR,SRG1,HOTRG,Evenbly-Vidal,LoopTNR,Bal:2017mht,Evenbly:2017dyd,GILT} have been devised to minimize the truncation error in satisfying this equation.
+Different tensor RG algorithms \cite{Levin:2006jai,SRG,TEFR,SRG1,HOTRG,Evenbly-Vidal,LoopTNR,Bal:2017mht,Evenbly:2017dyd,GILT,Ebel:2025ezv} have been devised to minimize the truncation error in satisfying this equation.
+Typically, successful tensor RG algorithms involve a combination of steps referred to as coarse-graining, gauge-fixing, and disentangling (or entanglement filtering) \cite{TEFR,Evenbly-Vidal}.
+Examples of such algorithms include TNR \cite{Evenbly-Vidal}, Loop-TNR \cite{LoopTNR}, TNR${}_{+}$ \cite{Bal:2017mht}, Gilt-TNR \cite{GILT}, 2x1 \cite{Ebel:2025ezv}.
+Inclusion of the disentangling step makes such algorithms significantly more complicated than the original TRG algorithm \cite{Levin:2006jai}, but it is necessary to solve the so called corner-double-line (CDL) tensor problem and reach a fixed point \cite{Levin-talk}.
 In this paper as in \cite{Ebel:2024nof} we will use the Gilt-TNR algorithm \cite{GILT}, reviewed in \cite[App.~C]{Ebel:2024nof}.
+This algorithm is differentiable in the neighborhood of the fixed point, as we verified in \cite{Ebel:2024nof}.
+This will be important for us to implement the Newton method.
+Any other algorithm with disentangling which is differentiable would also be suitable.